Abstract:Cruise along the Danube and through Iron gate, the longest and deepest gorge in Europe where Danube River is the most beautiful.

 (Meeting passengers) Passengers arrive at the Port of Belgrade (Karadjordjeva Street, next to the Branko's Bridge) at 7:30 a.m.
-Boarding till 7:45h.
-Aquastar Maxim cruiser departs at 8am.
+Boarding till 7:40h.
+Aquastar Maxim cruiser departs at 7:50 am.
 Cruise starts from the famous Belgrade fortress towards Kladovo, passing by Smederevo, the confluence of the Morava and Danube rivers, medieval fortress Ram, in the area where the Danube is the widest in Serbia.
 Ram fortress was built in the late 15th century on the site which was later known as safe point for entering/exiting then occupied Serbia.
-Also, nearby is the oldest tourist cottage in the country.
 Cruise continues then to the Silver Lake and Veliko Gradiste, passing Golubac Fortress where we enter the National Park Djerdap, also known as the Iron Gate.
 We cruise through the longest and deepest gorge in Europe, area of unique flora and fauna, where remains of one of the oldest European settlements can be seen.
 Passing Donji Milanovac, you will have the opportunity to visit the place where the Roman Emperor Trajan left a permanent imprint on the rock, known as Tabula Traiana.
 Arriving in Tekija after a 9.5 hour cruise.
 Short bus transfer to Kladovo.
 Accommodation at the Hotel "Aquastar Danube".
 Dinner.
 Overnight.

 Breakfast.
 Free time for Spa & Wellness activities (pool, sauna) or going to one of excursions: